tmwstw7/UNET/README.md

 ## Requirements

-All required libs and frameworks indicated in _requirements.txt.
+All required libs and frameworks indicated in _requirements.txt._

-Also you will need Python 3.5 interpreter.
+Also you need Python 3.5 interpreter.

 ## Overview

 - **Exploratory\_analysis.ipynb**

 Jupyter notebook with exploratory data analysis, visualization and preliminary predictions.
 Just run it in Jupiter notebook.
-(If using PyCharm JN, as I did, just import jupyter)
+(If using PyCharm JN, as I did, just import jupyter).
+I used  Otsu threshold method to indicate nuclei and show them on plot.
+Also k-means was used to determine whether object is foreground or background and collect corresponding data into csv files.

 - **pre\_processes.py**